Rape of Pevensey

 The Rape of Pevensey (also known as Pevensey Rape) is one of the rapes, the traditional sub-divisions unique to the historic county of Sussex in England.
 With an area of 228930 acre it is the largest of the Sussex rapes.

 History

 William the Conqueror granted the rape of Pevensey to his half-brother Robert, Count of Mortain shortly after the Norman Conquest.

 Location

 Pevensey rape lies between the rape of Lewes to the west and the rape of Hastings to the east.
 The north-west of the rape is bounded by the county of Surrey and the north-east of the rape by the county of Kent.
 To the south lies the English Channel.
 The rape of Pevensey includes the towns of Crowborough, Eastbourne and East Grinstead.
 At 242 m tall, Crowborough Beacon in the High Weald is the highest point in the rape.

+From the Middle Ages, Stanmer in the Rape of Lewes was a southwestern exclave (forming a detached part) of the Rape of Pevensey, which is otherwise east of the Ouse.

 Sub-divisions

 The rape is traditionally divided into the following hundreds: